Luo Huan: 2018

 Luo began her season at the Baku World Cup in March.
 She qualified in first place to the beam final and second place behind teammate Lv Jiaqi to the bars final.
-She repeated her placement on both events in the finals, winning a gold and silver medal.
+She repeated her placement in both events in the finals, winning a gold and silver medal.

 Luo competed at the Chinese Championships in May, once again representing Zhejiang province.
 As the defending all-around and uneven bars champion, she was expected to contend for multiple medals.
 In qualification, she qualified into the all-around final in fourth place, the uneven bars final in third place, and the team final in third place.
-While she recorded the ninth highest score on balance beam, she advanced to the final following the exclusion of Zhao Shiting due to the two-per-province rule.
-In the team final, Luo and junior provincial teammate Guan Chenchen competed on all four events to lead Zhejiang to the bronze medal, returning to the podium for the first time in five years.
-Luo earned the second-highest score on uneven bars of the day behind Liu Tingting.
+While she recorded the ninth highest score in balance beam, she advanced to the final following the exclusion of Zhao Shiting due to the two-per-province rule.
+In the team final, Luo and junior provincial teammate Guan Chenchen competed in all four events to lead Zhejiang to the bronze medal, returning to the podium for the first time in five years.
+Luo earned the second-highest score in uneven bars of the day behind Liu Tingting.

 In the all-around final, Luo improved on her score in qualifications by over a point to repeat as national champion ahead of Zhang Jin and Tang Xijing.
-She recorded the highest score on uneven bars and tied with Tang and Zhao Shiting for the highest score on balance beam among all competitors.
+She recorded the highest score in uneven bars and tied with Tang and Zhao Shiting for the highest score in balance beam among all competitors.
 Her victory made her the third consecutive Chinese champion with back-to-back national titles, following Yao Jinnan and Shang Chunsong.
-In event finals, she continued to perform well, claiming the national title on balance beam ahead of silver medalists Chen Yile and Guan Chenchen, and winning the silver medal on uneven bars behind Lv Jiaqi and ahead of Chen.
+In event finals, she continued to perform well, claiming the national title in balance beam ahead of silver medalists Chen Yile and Guan Chenchen, and winning the silver medal in uneven bars behind Lv Jiaqi and ahead of Chen.
 With four medals total, Luo was the most decorated female gymnast of the championships.

 In August, she was initially named as an alternate to the Asian Games team of Chen Yile, Liu Tingting, Zhang Jin, Liu Jinru, and Li Qi, but was called in to compete when Li pulled out with an injury.
-In the qualification round, which also served as the all-around final, Luo performed strong routines on vault, uneven bars, and balance beam, but put her hands down on her final double pike pass on floor exercise.
+In the qualification round, which also served as the all-around final, Luo performed strong routines in vault, uneven bars, and balance beam, but put her hands down on her final double pike pass in the floor exercise.
 Despite this error, she helped China qualify to the team final in first place, and individually won the silver-medal in the all-around behind Chen and ahead of Kim Su-jong.
-She qualified in second place to the uneven bars final behind Liu and recorded the third highest score on balance beam behind Chen and Zhang, but did not qualify into the final due to the two-per-country rule.
+She qualified in second place to the uneven bars final behind Liu and recorded the third highest score in balance beam behind Chen and Zhang, but did not qualify into the final due to the two-per-country rule.